Wits Vuvuzela

 The Wits Vuvuzela is the student newspaper of the University of the Witwatersrand (Wits) in South Africa.
 The newspaper is produced by the students of the Wits Department of Journalism, and appears in both printed and online formats.
 The print version has a circulation of 10,000 bi-monthly while the online newspaper attracts between 40-60,000 unique views per month.

+In addition to its regular coverage, the Wits Vuvuzela often tackles investigative journalism and in-depth features, contributing to important conversations within the academic and broader communities.
+Its role extends beyond just news reporting; it is a forum for student voices and a reflection of the dynamic environment at Wits University.